totalspectrum/spin2cpp/README.md

-This is a very simple Spin to C/C++ converter.
-There still some of the Spin language that it does not handle, but it can deal with most objects and constructs that are commonly encountered.
+This is a converter from the Spin language to C/C++.
+It can deal with most objects and constructs that are commonly encountered.
+In fact, it should be able to deal with almost any Spin program; please report any that it cannot convert.

-This version (1.92) includes some more functionality.
 A simple "Hello, world" program that compiles and runs is given in the Demo directory, as are some floating point samples in Demo/Float.

 INSTALLATION
 ============